fantasyland/static-land/docs/spec.md

 [Ramda's wiki](https://github.com/ramda/ramda/wiki/Type-Signatures) or from book ["Professor Frisby's Mostly Adequate Guide to Functional Programming"](https://drboolean.gitbooks.io/mostly-adequate-guide/content/ch7.html)

-If a method called with incorrect types the behaviour is undefined, the recommended behaviour is to throw a `TypeError`.
+If a method called with incorrect types the behaviour is unspecified, the recommended behaviour is to throw a `TypeError`.

 ## Equivalence